twobitlabs/iOSXcodeStarterProject/README.md

 cd ~/src # the parent directory you want your new Xcode project created in bash -e <(curl -Lo- http://bit.ly/ios-starter-project)
 ```

+### TODO

+* Document setting up the functional test scheme after the project is created

 ### Contributors